TabethHamandawana/PowerBi-Credit-Card-Analysis/README.md

 ## Conclusion and recommendations

-For a deeper dive into the analytics, the datasets from previous years will be required for comparison and data-driven decision-making.
+For a deeper dive into the analytics, the datasets from previous years will be required for comparison and data-driven decision-making as well as the volumes as they were fluctuating in 2023 every quarter compared to the transaction values.